cs1302uga/cs1302-tutorials/components/components.md

 1. The default size for the image in the ImageView container is 500x500.
 Do a quick google search for "500x500 images" and load one or two of the images to make sure the app is functioning properly.

-1. If you completed the steps correctly, your app should look similar to the screenshot provided above.
-Congratulations on compiling a good looking app!
+1. Congratulations on compiling and running a good looking app!

 ## Creating a Custom Component

-1. Now that you have your app compiled, let's create a custom component.
-   Up to this point, you've been using provided components such as `TextField` and `ImageView`.
-In this next set of steps, we will walk you through the creation of a custom, reusable component based on the set of existing components contained in the application.
+1. Up to this point, you've been building apps using provided JavaFX components such as `TextField` and `ImageView`.
+In this next set of steps, we will walk you through the creation of your own custom, reusable component based on the set of existing components contained in the application.

    Consider the following containment hieararchy:

    ```